badd-labs/badd-labs/labs/B1/README.md

 Exercise 5.
 Security Hardening against Standalone Withdrawal
 ---

+The exercises so far (from 1 to 4) consider the normal scenarios.
+Starting from this exercise, we will consider a series of abnormal or security-oriented cases where Alice deviate from the normal cases, as shown in the following table.

 | Case | tx1 | tx2 | Solution |
 | --- | --- | --- | --- |
 |  Normal case | Alice | Alice | Exercise 1-4 |